Quran: Modern scholarship

+Development from oral recitations to a written text

 A page from the Sanaa manuscript.
 Possibly the oldest, best preserved and most comprehensive Islamic archaeological document to date.
 The double layer reveals additions to the original text and multiple differences with today's Quran.

+Contemporary scholars hold diverse views on the formation, compilation, and development of the Quran from oral recitations to a written work.
+Scholars generally acknowledge that the existence of numerous collections of variants, some of which are significant (e.g. with different words), that survive even today, complicate the notion of a "traditional" Uthmanic text.
+The 1924 Cairo Arabic edition of the Quran is main version used today and follows the reading of Kufan asim b.
+Bahdala, while other Arabic variant versions are usually ignored.
+In North Africa (excluding Egypt), the Warsh version of the arabic Quran is used.

-In 1972, in a mosque in the city of Sana'a, Yemen, manuscripts "consisting of 12,000 pieces" were discovered that were later proven to be the oldest Quranic text known to exist at the time.
-The Sana'a manuscripts contain palimpsests, manuscript pages from which the text has been washed off to make the parchment reusable again—a practice which was common in ancient times due to the scarcity of writing material.
+In 1972, in a mosque in the city of Sanaa, Yemen, manuscripts "consisting of 12,000 pieces" were discovered that were later proven to be the oldest (Note: Studies using radiocarbon dating indicate that the parchments are dated to the period before 671 CE with a 99 percent probability.)
+Quranic text known to exist at the time.
+The Sanaa manuscripts contain palimpsests, manuscript pages from which the text has been washed off to make the parchment reusable again.
 However, the faint washed-off underlying text (scriptio inferior) is still barely visible.
-Studies using radiocarbon dating indicate that the parchments are dated to the period before 671 CE with a 99 percent probability.
 The German scholar Gerd R. Puin has been investigating these Quran fragments for years.
 His research team made 35,000 microfilm photographs of the manuscripts, which he dated to the early part of the 8th century.
-Puin has noted unconventional verse orderings, minor textual variations, and rare styles of orthography, and suggested that some of the parchments were palimpsests which had been reused.
+Puin has noted unconventional and different verse orderings, minor textual variations, and rare styles of orthography, and suggested that some of the parchments were palimpsests which had been reused.
 Puin believed that this implied an evolving text as opposed to a fixed one.